BEST OF DENVER WEEKEND

 By Rebecca Treon

 The Mile High City has been ranked the Number One place in the country to call home by U.S. News & World Report, which is no secret to the folks who have long called it home.
-Denver Hotel Magazine has collected the best family activities in the metro area from locals in the botanic gardensknow—just think of this as your little black book when doing Denver with the kids.
+Denver Hotel Magazine has collected the best family activities in the metro area from locals in the know—just think of this as your little black book when doing Denver with the kids.

 BOTANIC GARDENS AT CHATFIELD